 Can I go swimming with yeast infection?
 Certainly yes!
-But like in any unusual condition you would be in, there are things that should be kept in mind.
+But like with any other unusual condition you would be in, there are precautions that should be kept in mind.
 When we talk of sudden physical irregularities, the keyword is always “caution.”

 Candidiasis,